 C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed guidance for providers of outdoor facilities on the phased return of sport and recreation in England.
-Contact sports will continue to be avoided at the present time.
-School uniform It is for the governing body or trust to make decisions regarding school uniform.
+Date completed Inappropriate All staff, students, regarding school uniform.
 Uniforms do not need to be cleaned any more often than usual, nor do they need to be cleaned using methods which are different from normal.
 We will consider how pupil non-compliance is managed, taking a mindful and considerate approach in relation to parents who may be experiencing financial pressures.
-If our wraparound care provision is unable to implement the same protective measures as the school, they will remain closed for the time being.
-All pupils - particularly disadvantaged, SEND and vulnerable pupils must be given the catch-up support needed to make substantial progress by the end of the academic year.
-The key principles that underpin curriculum planning are: education is not optional: all pupils receive a high-quality education that promotes their development and prepares them for the opportunities, responsibilities and experiences of later life; the curriculum remains broad and ambitious: all pupils continue to be taught a wide range of subjects, maintaining their choices for further study and employment; SW & DA
+Increased ventilation may make school buildings cooler than usual over the winter months.
+While we will want to maintain the benefits of our uniform, we may need to consider allowing additional, suitable indoor items of clothing to be worn during the winter period in addition to the school's current uniform.
+Where this occurs, we will ensure that no extra financial pressure is placed on parents.
+General SW & arrangements for managing the curriculum visiting coaches etc. Infection spread leading to serious respiratory illness, death All pupils - particularly disadvantaged, SEND and vulnerable pupils must be given the catch-up support needed to make substantial progress by the end of the academic year.
+The key principles that underpin curriculum planning are: DA education is not optional: all pupils receive a high- quality education that promotes their development and prepares them for the opportunities, responsibilities and experiences of later life; the curriculum remains broad and ambitious: all pupils continue to be taught a wide range of subjects, maintaining their choices for further study and employment; remote education, where needed, is high quality and aligns as closely as possible with in-school provision: schools and other settings continue to build their capability to educate pupils remotely, where this is